 - Click Run.

 It’s not always feasible to bring in new businesses to a supply chain.
 Another approach would be to look for industries that already have a presence in the region, like Motor Vehicle Gasoline Engine & Engine Parts Manufacturing in Greensburg.
-40% of what’s needed is being spent in the region, with 60% leaving.
-There might be an opportunity to expand the businesses already there to capture more of the $49M being spent.
+Almost 30% of purchases for this industry are outside the region, which might indicate that expanding the businesses already in the area could help bring in more of the $16M spent on imports.